 His roles have included Support Worker/Co-Worker/Key Worker, Transition to Work Coordinator, CJP Implementer, Group Home Coordinator and NIDS Local Area Commander.
-His varied roles have always involved close liaison with clients and their families and his strength lies in building strong relationships with clients and their families, building trust and bonds that allow him to contribute in a positive way to those he is working with.
+His varied roles have always involved close liaison with clients and their families, whilst his strength lies in building strong relationships with clients and their families.
+Mark works on building trust and bonds that allow him to contribute in a positive way to those he is working with.

 He brings positivity and a sense of fun to his work.